 We never knew what selfless love is until we met SNOOPY!

 Snoopy our love, was a desi dog, innocent and immaculate.
 I first met her on a summer night.
-There she was a lifesize teddy bear tiptoeing my dad’s footsteps.
-My father had late night office hours those days and it soon became Snoopy’s habit to follow my father (maybe she wanted to be part of the family).
+There she was a lifesize teddy bear tiptoeing in my dad’s footsteps.
+My father had late-night office hours those days and it soon became Snoopy’s habit to follow my father (maybe she wanted to be part of the family).
 We too became habitual of seeing him patting and feeding her.

 We never raised a pet before we met Snoopy.
 It was only later that we realized that she was an abandoned dog.